Miranda Lambert Getting Married? Inside Blake Shelton’s Ex’s Secret Plans

 Miranda Lambert has been pretty low-key about her romance with Anderson East.
 But after a year of dating, it sounds like things are starting to get serious between the country stars.
 Will Lambert and East tie the knot before the year is out?

 According to OK Magazine, Lambert is happier than ever with East.
-It’s been over a year and a half since she split with Blake Shelton and things couldn’t be any better.
-In fact, things are going so good that sources claim Lambert and East are considering getting married in the near future.
+It’s been over a year and a half since she split with Blake Shelton, and things couldn’t be any better.
+In fact, things are going so well that sources claim Lambert and East are considering getting married in the near future.

 An insider told E!
 News that East and Lambert have discussed their future together and the possibility of starting a family.
 With their relationship still going strong, talks of a wedding and family are very much on the table.